aitakaitov/tsd-2022-attributions/README.md

 The syntax is the same for random generation.

+The baselines we have used are available [here](https://drive.google.com/file/d/1264QRfPhWkm7_dx9hmRRXFRykdiTeKRp/view?usp=sharing).
+The archive contains folders with baseline embeddings for each of the four models we have trained for the SST attributions.

 #### Attributions generation
 The script <code>create_attributions_sst.py</code> generates attributions for the SST dataset.
 The usage is as follows: